opensearch-project/opensearch-sdk-py/DEVELOPER_GUIDE.md

 ### Type Checking

 This project uses [mypy](https://github.com/python/mypy) as an optional static type checker.
 Make sure that `poetry run mypy .` is clean before making pull requests.

+## License Headers

+All python code has a copy of the [license header](LICENSE_HEADER.txt) on top of it.
+To bulk apply license headers use `poetry run licenseheaders -t LICENSE_HEADER.txt -E .py`.

 ## Visual Studio Code